uswds/uswds-site/README.md

-**DISCLAIMER: This repository is a WIP for the work documented in [this issue](https://github.com/18F/web-design-standards/issues/1343) in the main repo.**

 # Draft U.S. Web Design Standards documentation

 This repo includes code and documentation for the Draft U.S. Web Design Standards website.
 For information on the Standards (components) themselves, please visit [web-design-standards](https://github.com/18F/web-design-standards).